 - The incubation period of mumps (i.e., time from exposure to clinical illness) is typically 16 to 18 days (range 12 to 25).

-- Persons with mumps usually first feel ill with nonspecific symptoms such as headache, muscle aches, fatigue, and decreased appetite, which precede the onset of parotitis.
+- Persons with mumps usually first feel ill with nonspecific symptoms such as headache, myalgia (muscle aches), fatigue, and decreased appetite, which precede the onset of parotitis.
 A low-grade fever may persist for 3 to 4 days.
-Respiratory symptoms may also occur (particularly in children less than 5 years of age), and up to 20% of persons with mumps develop no obvious signs or symptoms.
+Respiratory symptoms may also occur, particularly in children less than 5 years of age.
 Mumps is usually a mild disease in children, whereas adults tend to have more serious disease and more complications.

-- Most persons who contract mumps recover fully.
-However, mumps can sometimes cause complications, occasionally serious in nature, and these complications may occur even in the absence of parotitis.
+- Most persons who contract mumps recover fully.5 However, mumps can cause complications, sometimes serious in nature, and these complications may occur even in the absence of parotitis.
 Complications include:

-- Meningitis (inflammation of meninges membranes covering the brain and spinal cord)
+- meningitis (inflammation of meninges membranes covering the brain and spinal cord), which can manifest as neck stiffness

 References and sources of more detailed information